PsychedPhalanx/LSOAs-England-and-Wales/README.md

 | Urban   | 29,591   |
 | Rural   |   6081  |

 Such a binary classification is in line with the ONS', likewise, binary classification of Output Areas into either 'Urban' or 'Rural'.
-OAs are classified as 'Urban' if the broader area within which the OA is found has a population of over 10,000; all other OAs are classified as 'Rural'. [[10]](https://www.ons.gov.uk/methodology/geography/geographicalproducts/ruralurbanclassifications/2011ruralurbanclassification)
+OAs are classified as 'Urban' if the broader area within which the OA is found has a population of over 10,000; all other OAs are classified as 'Rural' [[9]](https://www.ons.gov.uk/methodology/geography/geographicalproducts/ruralurbanclassifications/2011ruralurbanclassification).

 Additionally, rurality is a variable included in our analysis in order to see how it intersects with deprivation and ethnic demography.
 The relative level of rurality or urbanity, made explicit by the four separate categories for each, is therefore unimportant for our concerns.
 Using a binary classification in place of the eight categories, thus, increases the reliability of our results whilst also simplifying our analysis.